gertingold/tools4scicomp/manuscript/testing.rst

    5     1  5 10 10  5  1
    6    1  6 15 20 15  6  1

-The function ``pascal(n)`` successively returns the elements of the :math:`n`-th line of Pascal's triangle and it is this function which we are going to test now.
+We will now test the function ``pascal(n)`` which returns the elements of the :math:`n`-th line of Pascal's triangle.
 The function is based on the fact that the elements of Pascal's triangle are binomial coefficients.
 While the output of the first seven lines looks fine, it make sense to test the function more thoroughly.

 The first and most obvious test is to automate at least part of the test which we were just doing visually.
 It is always a good idea to check boundary cases.
 In our